Hong Kong Stock Exchange

 What Is The Hong Kong Stock Exchange?

-The Hong Kong Stock Exchange, or HKEX trading centre, is an exchange in the Hong Kong SAR (Special Administrative Region).
-With a market capitalisation of USD 6.81 trillion (that’s HKD 52.96 trillion in the native currency) following its last annual report, it is currently ranking in the top 5 stock markets around the world.
-The HKEX has a monthly trading volume of USD 182 trillion and an average daily trading volume of USD 6.067 trillion.
+The Hong Kong Stock Exchange, or HKEX, is an exchange in the Hong Kong SAR (Special Administrative Region).
+With a market capitalization of USD 6.81 trillion (that’s HKD 52.96 trillion in the native currency) following its last annual report, it is currently ranking in the top 5 stock markets around the world.
+The HKEX has a monthly trading volume of USD 182 trillion and an average daily volume of USD 6.067 trillion.

-The number of listed companies on the Honk Kong Stock Exchange grew to over 2,500 in 2020, greater than either of its mainland Chinese counterparts.
+The number of listed companies on the Hong Kong Stock Exchange has grown to over 2,500 in recent years, greater than either of its mainland Chinese counterparts.
 It is one of the fastest-growing stock exchanges in the world and, as recently as 2008, it only had 1,200 listed companies.

 The HKEX trading centre and Hong Kong securities markets can be traced back as far as 1866 but it was formally established in 1891 when the Association of Stockbrokers in Hong Kong was set up.
 In 1914, the name was changed to the Hong Kong Stock Exchange.